mendersoftware/mender-docs/01.Getting-started/01.What-is-Mender/docs.md

 We will start off by getting the Mender server installed and running in [Create a test environment](../Create-a-test-environment).
 Next, we will deploy to a virtual [Quick Emulator (QEMU)](http://qemu.org?target=_blank) device in [Deploy to virtual devices](../Deploy-to-virtual-devices).
 Doing the first deployment using QEMU is handy becasue it means that you do not have to configure any hardware to test Mender.
-If you have real hardware in the form of the popular Mender reference board, the [BeagleBone Black](https://beagleboard.org/black?target=_blank), you can follow the final tutorial in this series, [Deploy to physical devices](../Deploy-to-physical-devices).
+If you have real hardware in the form of the popular Mender reference device, the [BeagleBone Black](https://beagleboard.org/black?target=_blank), you can follow the final tutorial in this series, [Deploy to physical devices](../Deploy-to-physical-devices).

 On the other hand, if you are only interested in triggering deployments with the Mender client manually at the device,